 There is a description provided of citizens’ participation in both the Legislative Assembly and the provincial government helping students learn how they can have direct access to Members of the Legislative Assembly, Parliamentary Committees and provincial government representatives.

 Students will be able to follow British Columbia’s history through the History link as well as researching significant individuals.
 An in-depth analysis is provided regarding the division of powers with the federal government and the purpose of the Legislative Assembly.
 Key terminology is dealt with at an appropriate level in the Glossary.
 The Interactive Games section dealing with the Word Search would work well with students in this grade level.
-Supporting visuals enhance students understanding of the prescribed learning outcomes as outlined above.
+Supporting visuals enhance students understanding.